Treatment effect estimation by comparing observed and predicted outcomes: conditions for valid inference and practical illustration: Discussion

 There are several limitations to acknowledge.
-First, we did not cover the full range of model-based clinical evaluation strategies used in radiotherapy.
-For example, Rwigema et al. \cite{rwigema_model-based_2019} used a model trained on a mixed cohort of patients treated with multiple radiation technologies (instead of only the standard technology), assuming a shared dose-response relationship.
-We chose not to focus on this variant because it is highly specific to radiotherapy, and our goal was to present a more generalizable approach that could be useful beyond this field.
-However, the core assumptions and conditions we described are largely the same or can be easily adapted.
-Furthermore, although we aimed to maintain practical applicability, our primary focus was causal identifiability.
+First, we primarily focused on the theoretical conditions required for identification and did not focus on how violations (e.g. model misspecification) translate into bias in practice.
+Recent work by Choi et al. (2026) provides further insight into this through simulation studies, specifically considering the situation where variables related to treatment selection are missing in the model \cite{choi_missing2026}.
+Second, we have focused specifically on the ATT in a setting with binary outcomes.
+Although many of the ideas directly translate to other outcome types (e.g. time-to-event or continuous outcomes) and estimands, further work is needed to fully adapt the theory to these cases.
+Third, although we aimed to maintain practical applicability, our primary focus was causal identifiability.
 To concentrate on conditions for causal identifiability, the case study, while inspired by the Dutch context, represented a simplified version of reality.
 We acknowledge that real-world analyses often involve additional complexities, such as missing data, competing risks, measurement error, or limited sample sizes, which may introduce further challenges.

 To conclude, we have discussed the theory behind an estimation approach for the ATT: using a model trained on pre-introduction data, to predict counterfactual outcomes in patients treated with the target treatment.
-While this approach could offer practical and conceptual advantages, it is only valid under specific conditions.
-When using the approach, we recommend a systematic evaluation of all these required conditions in collaboration with clinical and methodological experts.
+While this approach can offer practical and conceptual advantages, the results could be biased if certain conditions are not met.
+Therefore, when using the approach, we recommend a systematic evaluation of all these required conditions in collaboration with clinical and methodological experts.
 Where possible, empirical evidence should be gathered to determine whether the conditions are likely to hold, and if not, what impact this has on the conclusions.
 These practices will improve the credibility and transparency of the treatment effect estimates and ultimately support more informed clinical decisions.